Google Trends is a Google tool that offers a wealth of information that is useful for SEO and content creation.

 Keyword popularity information by region is valuable for link building, content creation, content promotion, and pay-per-click.

 Localizing content (and promoting that content) can make it more relevant to the people interested in that content (or product).

 Google ranks pages according to who it’s most relevant, so incorporating geographic nuance into your content can help it rank for the most people.

 7. Target Search Intents With Search Types

-Google Trends gives you the ability to further refine the keyword data by segmenting it by the type of search the data comes from, the Search Type.
+Google Trends allows you to further refine the keyword data by segmenting it by the type of search the data comes from – the search type.